Are you creative, innovative, and passionate about new technologies?

 You will work in a multi-site, multi-cultural environment and will have the opportunity to work on different projects.

-In order to be considered, you will need at least a Bachelor's degree at 2.1 (or equivalent) in Electronic Engineering, Computer Engineering, Computer Science or another relevant subject.
+In order to be considered, you will need at least a Bachelor’s degree at 2.1 (or equivalent) in Electronic Engineering, Computer Engineering, Computer Science or other meaningful subject.
 Other degree types may be considered with relevant experience.

 - A keen interest in processors and digital systems

 - Familiarity with basic digital design concepts